 In modern times, when technology started to play a key role in human-made creations, large-scale programs have become more complex than ever, and their risk and uncertainty has surpassed those of the past.
-From the steam engine, to the telegraph network, to the Manhattan project, to landing on the moon, managers, builders, and leaders have struggled with the secrets of important technology-based projects.
+From the steam engine, to the telegraph network, to the Manhattan project, to landing on the moon, managers, builders, and leaders have struggled with the secrets of important technologybased projects.

 But before we define what great projects are, let's define what we mean by strategic projects.
 The word strategy has been used for many purposes and it seams to mean different things to different people.
 As Mintzberg et al. (1998) testify in their excellent review of strategic approaches, to some, strategy is a plan, a direction, or a course of action into the future; to others, strategy is a pattern in behavior over time.
-Some people see strategy as a position, the locating of particular products in particular markets; for some others, strategy is a perspective, namely the fundamental way of doing things; and to others, strategy is a ploy, a specific maneuver intended to outwit an opponent or competitor.
+Some people see strategy as a position, the locating of particular products in particular markets; for some others, strategy is a ploy, a specific maneuver intended to outwit an opponent or competitor.